01-ai/Yi/README.md

 >
 > The Yi series models adopt the same model architecture as Llama but are **NOT** derivatives of Llama.

-- Both Yi and Llama are all based on the Transformer structure, which has been the standard architecture for large language models since 2018.
+- Both Yi and Llama are based on the Transformer structure, which has been the standard architecture for large language models since 2018.

 - Grounded in the Transformer architecture, Llama has become a new cornerstone for the majority of state-of-the-art open-source models due to its excellent stability, reliable convergence, and robust compatibility.
 This positions Llama as the recognized foundational framework for models including Yi.